sheng1111/WorkTrackr/readme.md

 4. Start the project:

-    Execute the following command in the terminal to launch the Flask application:
+    Modify the parameters in "app.py" for deployment on the internet:

     ```python
     if __name__ == '__main__':